jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 ## How to roll out engineering levels

-1. Choose engineering levels you want to start from.
+1. Choose the engineering levels you want to start from.
 I offer my preferred version below.
 2. Make any customizations you think necessary to match your company.
 When doing so, consider what you want to incentivize.
-3. Do a sanity-checking exercises.
+3. Do a sanity-checking exercise.
 Go through a representative sample of your team, and rate where each person is with the criteria.
-I like to take the criteria and make a copy for each person, and highlight the criteria that apply to each person.
-Make a spreadsheet which compares where people are leveled today versus the new system, and think about how you feel about that.
+I like to take the criteria, make a copy for each person, and highlight the criteria that apply to each person.
+Make a spreadsheet that compares where people are leveled today versus the new system, and think about how you feel about that.
 4. Do a very rough estimate of salaries for each level.
 Do this by just looking at current salaries for people and where you're leveling them.
 You want to get an idea of how large the bumps will be, and how many steps there are.
 5. Work with HR to develop salary bands.
 You can read more about this in my post on [implementing pay equity](/implementing-pay-equity), even if you decide not to implement pay equity.
 6. Make alterations until you feel like you've got a good system in place.